 Avoid smoking: Nicotine reduces the blood supply to bones.
 It weakens the spine and the vertebral disks, which puts more stress on the spine and discs and causes back and spine problems.

-Eat healthily and exercise regularly: Exercise includes: aerobic-based exercise-Walk/jogging, Zumba, pilates for 1 hour daily for core muscle strengthening and Yoga (Surya namaskar) for flexibility of spine are the ideal exercises for back pain prevention.
+Eat healthily and exercise regularly: Exercise includes: aerobic-based exercise-Walk/jogging, Zumba, pilates for 1 hour daily for core muscle strengthening, and Yoga (Surya namaskar) for flexibility of the spine are the ideal exercises for back pain prevention.
 Visit Manipal, the best spine surgery hospital in Delhi to know more about the treatment alternatives.

 Consultant- Spine Surgeon